 Russell Scarbrough (b.
 12 August 1972, Baltimore, Md.) is an American composer, educator, and performer.

-Mr. Scarbrough is assistant professor of jazz studies and jazz ensemble director at Houghton (N.Y.)
-College, and he also directs the Canisius College Jazz Ensemble.
-He also serves on the faculty of Genesee Community College and the Csehy Summer School of Music.
+Dr. Scarbrough is assistant professor of jazz studies and jazz ensemble director at Houghton (N.Y.)
+University, and he also directs the Canisius College Jazz Ensemble.
+He also serves on the faculty the Csehy Summer School of Music.
 Previously, he directed the Roberts Wesleyan College Jazz Ensemble from 2005 to 2013.

 Works for Winds